owenkaplinsky/MCP-Blockly/README.md

 # MCP Blockly

-MCP Blockly is a visual programming environment for learning to build real MCP servers.
-Millions of students start with Scratch, but there's a gap between block coding and real AI tools.
-MCP Blockly bridges that gap: it lets you create functioning MCP servers using the same visual building style you already understand, with no Python syntax required.
-You can test your tool immediately and download it when you're ready.
+MCP Blockly is a visual programming environment for building real MCP servers without dealing with Python syntax or configuration.
+It brings the clarity of block-based logic into AI development, allowing newcomers and experienced builders alike to design, test, and refine MCP tools through a clean drag-and-connect workflow.
+Every block you place generates runnable Python code instantly, so you can focus on structure and behavior while the system manages the boilerplate.

 ## What This Does